-Following certain enhancements in its manufacturing and production capabilities in the last two years, Micronet has reached excess manufacturing capacity and has the ability to meet current or foreseeable manufacturing needs without making any significant investments.
+Following certain enhancements in its manufacturing and production capabilities in the last two years, Micronet has excess manufacturing capacity and has the ability to meet current or foreseeable manufacturing needs without making any significant investments.
 Implemented enhancements include:

-· upgraded production and assembly line and purchased new machinery with significant higher component implementation scale;

-- · increased factory facilities and upgraded various infrastructures; - entered into an agreement with a leading subcontractor in the field which operates two additional manufacturing facilities, has significant procurement and manufacturing capabilities and resources outside Israel that Micronet can take advantage of; - certified subcontractors to perform manufacturing process to ensure flexible manufacturing infrastructures and deployment that can be used for disaster recovery scenarios or rapid increase in production needs.
+- · upgraded production and assembly line and purchased new machinery with significant higher component implementation scale; - · increased factory facilities and upgraded various infrastructures; - entered into an agreement with a leading subcontractor in the field that operates two additional manufacturing facilities, has significant procurement and manufacturing capabilities and resources outside Israel that are available to Micronet; - · certified subcontractors to perform manufacturing process to ensure flexible manufacturing infrastructures and deployment that can be used for disaster recovery scenarios or rapid increase in production needs.